webtrees/webtrees.github.io/download/modules.md

 ### Interactive Tree XT (XTV) - by H&Hwt - `2.0` - `2.2` - [website](https://github.com/huhwt/huhwt-xtv)

 This module may replace the Interactive Tree of the Webtrees core.
 Resolution depth, implex handling and separated display of multiple relationships are set via form actions.
 Sub-trees and family branches can be selectively hidden and shown in the view.
 The addition of families/individuals not yet contained in the view can be triggered both explicitly and globally.
 There are statistics on the persons shown in the view.
-There may an overview of the persons shown in the view, which can be used to jump to these persons.
-A PageMap allows to navigate through the entire view.
-The current view can be downloaded as PNG.
+There may be an overview of the persons shown in the view, which can be used to jump to these persons.
+A PageMap allows navigation through the entire view.
+The current view can be downloaded as a PNG.
 The families/individuals in the current view may be transferred to CCE.

 ----------